Nazulka/WD-Buzzwords/README.md

 ### Code
 * The project was inspired by the CI Task Manager walkthrough project.
-* The Home Page design was inspired by YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
+* The Home Page design was designed following recommendations by YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
 It has been modified and adapted to the site's needs.
-* Tim from Tutor Support suggested a for-loop for Filter Results by letter buttons.
+* Tim Nelson from Tutor Support suggested a for-loop for Filter Results By Letter buttons.

 ## Acknowledgements
 ___
-* I would like to thank my mentor Excellence Ilesanmi for his continuous support throughout this course and insights.
+* I would like to thank my mentor Excellence Ilesanmi for his continuous support throughout this course, help and insights.
 * A big thank you to tutors from Tutor Support for always pointing me to the right direction.
 * Thanks to the wonderful Slack community for inspiring me stay positive no matter how hard it gets!